ibm-cloud-docs/FileStorage/dr-accessible-primary.md

 1. Log in to the [{{site.data.keyword.cloud}} console](/login){: external} and click the **menu** icon on the upper left.
 Select **Classic Infrastructure** ![Classic icon](../icons/classic.svg "Classic").
 2. Locate the source or destination volume in the **{{site.data.keyword.filestorage_short}}** list.
 Its replica volume is listed under the source volume in the inactive status.
 3. Click the replica name and on the next screen, click **Actions** ![Actions icon](../icons/action-menu-icon.svg "Actions").
 From the menu, select **Authorize Hosts**.
-4. Select a host type and then choose a host from the dropdown that is available for the volume.
+4. Select a host type and then choose a host from the list that is available for the volume.
 Filter the available host list by the device type, subnet, or IP address.

    When the list is filtered by subnet, the subnets that are displayed are subscribed subnets in the same data center as the storage volume.
    {: note}